 Garden architecture is as important as building architecture and very much influenced by the same historical and religious background.
 In Japanese culture the garden has the same status as a work of art.

 Traditional Japanese clothing distinguishes Japan from all other countries around the world.
-The Japanese word kimono (something one wears) are the traditional garments of Japan, which come in a variety of colors, styles, and sizes.
+The Japanese word kimono are the traditional garments of Japan, which come in a variety of colors, styles, and sizes.
 Men mainly wear darker colours, while women tend to wear brighter colors and pastels.

 Most Japanese men only wear the kimono at home or in a very laid back environment, however it is acceptable for a man to wear the kimono when he is entertaining guests in his home.

-For a more formal event a Japanese man might wear the haori and hakama, a half coat and divided skirt.
+For a more formal event, Japanese might wear haori and hakama, a half coat and divided skirt.
 The hakama is tied at the waist, over the kimono and ends near the ankle.
-Hakama were initially intended for men only, but today it is acceptable for women to wear them as well.
+Hakama are now for men and women too.